nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 1. The second last part between the second last and last dots is the **package** that the package revision is in.
 1. The last part after the last dot is the **workspace** of the package revision, which uniquely identifies the package revision in the package.

-From the listing above the package revision with name `test-blueprints.basens.v3` is in a repository called `test-blueprints`.
+From the listing above, the package revision with the name `test-blueprints.basens.v3`, is in a repository called `test-blueprints`.
 It is in the root of that repository because there are no **pathnode** entries in its name.
 It is in a package called `basens` and its workspace name is `v3`.

 The package revision with the name `porch-test.basedir.subdir.subsubdir.edge-function.inadir` is in the repo `porch-test`.
 It has a path of